Fix Article Schema Missing Field author.name in Search Console

 Use whatever name appears in the byline on the page.
 Schema must mirror visible content.
 If the visible byline is “J. Doe,” the schema name is “J. Doe.”

-Q: Will fixing this immediately bring back byline chips in SERPs?
+Q: Will fixing this immediately bring back the byline in SERPs?

-Not always — byline chips also depend on broader trust signals.
-But fixing the warning is a prerequisite.
-Without a valid author.name, the chip will not even be considered.
+Not always.
+The byline also depends on broader trust signals, and Google has been pruning some Article enhancements through 2026.
+But clearing the warning is a prerequisite — without a valid author.name, the byline is not even a candidate.

 Tags: #SEO #Troubleshooting #Structured data #article-schema #author